Zsófia Kónya: Sports career

 She won Hungarian Junior Championships 6 times.
 She also celebrated winning the European Junior Cup twice, finishing second twice at the competition.

 She finished on the podium in 2009 at the Hungarian Championships for the first time.
 She achieved two bronzes at this event in 1500 and in 3000 meters.
 In 2011 she finished third overall while winning a gold medal with the relay team.

 Her best result at the Junior World Championships is 8th place.
 In Melbourne (2012), she took this position in the 500 meters.
 One year later, in Warsaw, she achieved the 8th position in 1500 meters, while she took 11th place overall.

 Since season 2011/12, she has been competing at the World Cup events.
 Her best position until now is 15th place in Nagoya (2012).

 2013 was a big success thanks to the relay bronze gained in the Winter Universiade in Trentino, Italy.
 She also achieved the 8th position on 1000 meters.

 The year's main events were the two qualification World Cups for the Olympic Games.
 She was able to win a quota for her country in 1500 meters.
-She also helped the women's relay team to qualify for Sochi according to the results of the World Cups held in Torino, Italy and in Kolomna, Russia.
+She also helped the women's relay team to qualify for Sochi according to the results of the World Cups held in Turin, Italy and in Kolomna, Russia.

 Her best result so far is the two bronze medals gained at the European Championships (Dresden, 2014): individual in 1500 m. and a team relay race on 3000 meters.
 In the overall classification, she took 6th place.